pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/02-pipelines.rst

 ``Dockerfile`` which defines our system environment, and so on.

 For this tutorial we have prepared a collection of pipelines designed expressly for audio stimuli.
-However, it is perfectly possibly to design analogous pipelines for images, videos, or other kinds of content.
+However, it is perfectly possible to design analogous pipelines for images, videos, or other kinds of content.

 Here's a list of those pipelines: